-To calculate this number we take the total cost of attendance of Virginia Polytechnic Institute and State University including tuition, fees, room, board and other expenses.
+To calculate this number we take the total cost of attendance of Virginia Tech including tuition, fees, room, board and other expenses.
 Then we subtract out the average amount of aid awarded per student.

-Two important factors that affect the net price you will pay to attend Virginia Polytechnic Institute and State University are where you will be living, either on-campus or off, and whether or not you will be receiving any grants or scholarships.
+Two important factors that affect the net price you will pay to attend Virginia Tech are where you will be living, either on-campus or off, and whether or not you will be receiving any grants or scholarships.

 The following table explores the likelihood that you too will receive some common price-reducing aid, based on percentages.

 |Net Price by Aid Group||On Campus||Off Campus||At Home|